1998 Westside Middle School shooting: Shooting

-On the night before the shooting, Golden assisted Johnson in loading his mother's Dodge Caravan with camping supplies, snack foods, nine weapons (Remington 742 .30-06 rifle, Universal .30 M1 carbine replica, Ruger .44 Magnum rifle, Smith & Wesson .38 Special revolver, Double Deuce Buddie .22 caliber two-shot derringer, FIE .380 pistol, Star .380 pistol, Ruger Security Six .357 revolver, Davis Industries .38 two-shot derringer and a Charter Arms .38 Special revolver), all of which had been stolen from Golden's grandfather's house, and 2,000 rounds of ammunition.
+On the night before the shooting, Golden assisted Johnson in loading his mother's Dodge Caravan with camping supplies, snack foods, a number of weapons (a Remington 742 .30-06 rifle, Universal .30 M1 carbine replica, Smith & Wesson .38 Special revolver, Double Deuce Buddie .22 caliber two-shot derringer, FIE .380 pistol, Star .380 pistol, Ruger Security Six .357 revolver, Davis Industries .38 two-shot derringer, and Charter Arms .38 Special revolver), seven of which had been stolen from Golden's grandfather's house and three from Golden's father's house, as well as 2,000 rounds of ammunition.

 The following morning, the perpetrators rode in the van to Westside Middle School, arriving late after deliberately missing their bus.
 Golden then pulled the fire alarm just after 12:30 p.m., during the beginning of fifth period, while Johnson took the weapons to the woods outside of the school.
 Golden then ran back to the woods where Johnson had taken the weapons.
 When children and teachers fled out of the school, the two perpetrators opened fire, with officials stating that the shooting began at 12:41 pm.
 During the incident, many became confused initially with reports of shouting of "It's all fake", as friends of wounded students tried to evacuate their friends and teacher Shannon Wright used her body to protect a wounded student.
 Another teacher had been checking off students on her class list when she heard pops, "like firecrackers", and thought it was an ill-advised attempt to frighten the children, to potentially make them take the drill seriously.
 A student reported that the sounds were at first dismissed by some, as construction workers had been working on the new fifth-grade building nearby.